Dublin Central · Bye-Election 2026 · Census 2022

 Dublin Central Bye-Election 2026 — Four-Seat Constituency Profile

 The Dublin Central bye-election on 22 May 2026 fills one Dáil seat in a four-seat constituency — one of the capital's most densely populated and highest-renting areas.
-Phibsborough to the North Wall, Cabra to the Liffey: this page sets out the administrative facts of the vacancy and a Census 2022 demographic picture of the area.
-No candidates, no polls — the data, and an interactive map you can move through the constituency place by place.
+From Phibsborough to the North Wall, Cabra to the Liffey: this page sets out the administrative facts of the vacancy and a Census 2022 demographic picture of the area.
+No candidates, no polls — just the data, and an interactive map you can move through place by place.

 The vacancy — what triggered the bye-election